CLAIR-LAB-TECHNION/FSTMA-course/tutorials/tut01/AnacondaCrashCourse.md

 ```
 and we can now import the numpy library into our python scripts.
 Note that if we try to install numpy in an empty environment, anaconda will install the latest available python version and then numpy within it.
 Other versions of python on your computer will be unaffected.

-## Pip packages
+## installing libraries with pip
-Anaconda works seemlessly with pip, the Package Installer for Python.
+AnaIonda works seemlessly with pip, the Package Installer for Python.
 Once a python version has been installed, we can run the pip command from the environment.
 For example, when the `my_py38_env` environment we created in a previous section is active, we can run `pip --version` and see that pip is indeed installed (if not, then `conda install pip`).
 We can run
 ```
 pip install numpy
 ```